 - Service Opportunities

 - Participation in Lenten Teen Reconciliation Service

 The elements listed above are provided for the candidate’s benefit and growth in faith.
 They are not meant to be an obligation that places heavy burdens on a candidate.
 Rather, these opportunities hopefully will facilitate a candidate’s sense of faith and belonging to the Catholic faith community.
 This is a process of growth and maturation.
 And, it takes time.
 Each high school student reacts uniquely to this type of preparation program.
 For some, it is possible to enter into this process throughout the course of their freshman year of high school.
 For others, it may take more time for the process to take place.
 The program is open to high school students of all ages.
 In this way, a freshman may choose to do simply a portion of the program and continue with the remaining portions of the program in a subsequent year of their high school years.
 For example, if a candidate does not presently attend Mass on a regular basis, he/she may want to make that a priority in their life at this time and focus engaging in the remaining elements of service and QUEST Small Group meetings in their sophomore, junior, and/or senior year.
 This allows additional time that some teens may need in order to fully prepare for this Sacrament.

 The most important portion of the program is the one just mentioned, weekly participation in Sunday Eucharist (Mass).
 This is a basic foundation of practicing Catholicism.
 The celebration of the Sacrament of Confirmation only makes sense for a Catholic who is fully aware of the meaning of Catholicism itself, which includes participating in Sunday Eucharist (Mass).

-Sophomores, Juniors, and Seniors continue to engage in service opportunities and participate in speaker events.
-In addition, Freshmen, Sophomores, Juniors, and Seniors are encouraged to actively participate in all ministries at the 6:00 pm Sunday Liturgy.
+Sophomores, Juniors, and Seniors continue to engage in service opportunities, and participate in Quest Small Groups and speaker events.
+In addition, all high school teens are encouraged to actively participate in all ministries at the 6:00 pm Sunday Mass and other parish Masses.